liz-is/qpcr-analysis-with-r/_episodes/02-analyse-data.md

 {: .language-r}

 <img src="../fig/rmd-02-unnamed-chunk-10-1.png" title="plot of chunk unnamed-chunk-10" alt="plot of chunk unnamed-chunk-10" width="612" style="display: block; margin: auto;" />

+## Calculating relative DNA concentration

-If you want to calculate the relative DNA concentration, you can use the fact that the cDNA theoretically doubles every cycle.
+If you want to calculate the relative DNA concentration, you can use the fact that the amount of cDNA theoretically doubles every cycle.

 > ## Challenge
 >